-But don't presume that this is enough.
-As much as you won't want your child to have underage sex, you need to prepare them properly with some straight talking advice.
-Here's how.
+Hopefully you've talked to them about sex in basic terms already, and they'll have had sex education lessons and covered subjects like puberty at school - but don't presume that this is enough.
+As much as you might not want your child to have underage sex, it is part of many teenagers' development and you need to prepare them properly with some straight talking advice before they make the decision for themselves.

 Try to remember what it was like for you.
 Were you horribly ill-prepared for your first sexual encounter or didn't have a clue about how your body worked?
 Just because you talk to your child about sex, doesn't mean they're going to rush off and have it.
 Talking openly and giving them accurate information will take away the mystery and confusion of sex and probably help them be more responsible.

 2. Just have a chat.
-If you bring sex into everyday conversation it will be so much easier to talk about.
-So don't make a big fuss about it and insist on sitting down and having a 'serious talk'.
+If you bring sex into everyday conversation it will be so much easier to talk about, so don't make a big fuss about it and insist on sitting down and having a 'serious talk'.
 Your teenager may run a mile.
 Instead, just mention things when they pop into your head.

 3. What do they know already?
 You'll probably be amazed by how much your teenager has already picked up from their mates, from TV and sex education at school.
 Find out what they do and don't know, fill the gaps and put them right on anything untrue they may have heard.

 4. Help them through puberty.
 This can be a scary and confusing time for your child.
 Their body will be starting to change into an adult with their sexual organs developing, pubic hair growing and hormones kicking in.
 With menstruation and growing breasts for girls and wet dreams and voice breaking for boys, it's a lot for both sexes to cope with.
 But puberty doesn't happen overnight.
 It's a series of developments that can take years.
 Explain to your child what's happening to their body and why.